chetanyakan/rasa/docs/user-guide/setting-up-ci-cd.rst

 user input, your model will behave in the expected manner.
 This is especially important as you start introducing more complicated stories from user conversations.
-End-to-end testing is only as thorough and accurate as the test cases you write, so you should always update your end-to-end stories concurrently with your training stories.
+End-to-end testing is only as thorough and accurate as the test cases you write, so you should always update your test conversations concurrently with your training stories.

 .. code-block:: bash

-   rasa test --fail-on-prediction-errors
+   rasa test --stories tests/test_stories.md --fail-on-prediction-errors

-The default is for ``rasa test`` to look for end-to-end test conversations in ``tests/``.
 To ensure the test will fail if any test conversation fails, add the ``--fail-on-prediction-errors`` flag:

-Note: End-to-end stories do **not** execute your action code.
+Note: End-to-end testing does **not** execute your action code.
 You will need to :ref:`test your action code <testing-action-code>` in a seperate step.

 NLU Comparison